Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The probability monad on

-If $g$ is simple, the two quantities agree by definition of integral of a simple function (both for measures and for valuations), using the fact that $\nu$ and $m$ agree on open sets.
-If $g$ is not simple, we use the defining supremum of $\pair{\nu}{g}$ and \Cref{lsctausmooth} to obtain the desired equality. \end{proof}
+\begin{proof}[Proof of~\Cref{agreeonfunctions}] If $f$ is simple, the two quantities agree by definition of integral of a simple function (both for measures and for valuations), using the fact that $\nu$ and $m$ agree on open sets.
+If $f$ is not simple, we use the defining supremum of $\pair{\nu}{f}$ and \Cref{lsctausmooth} to obtain the desired equality. \end{proof}

 If $X$ is not sober, a continuous valuation need not be extendable, as the following counterexample illustrates.
 It is based on the fact that the $\{0,\infty \}$-valued continuous valuations with $\nu(X) = \infty$ correspond to completely prime filters on $\op(X)$.